“My Lab Tests Are Normal, So Why Do I Still Feel Horrible?”

 There are two main reasons for this.

-One– laboratory reference ranges versus functional medicine reference ranges.
+One– the standard lab reference range versus functional medicine lab reference range.

 Most doctors (and laboratories), when assessing blood chemistry, look at what is called a “standard laboratory reference range”.
-This is based on an average of people who are getting their blood tested, both sick and healthy.
+Labs base these numbers on an average of people who are getting their blood tested, both sick and healthy.
 Therefore, when one patient is comparing their results to this standard laboratory reference range, really what they are doing is seeing how sick they are compared to a population who is both healthy and sick.
 This is kind of like going to McDonald’s and seeing that compared to the people in there, you’re in pretty good shape.
 If you go to a gym where there tend to be more healthy people, unfortunately, we tend to notice how out of shape we can be.
 While humbling, it is a more honest assessment of our physical fitness.
 (Read what fellow Functional Medicine Practitioner in California has to say about Functional Medicine Labs vs. Conventional.)

-Functional medicine blood chemistry reference ranges are like the people at the gym—it’s an average of the blood chemistry levels taken from people who are healthy.
+The functional medicine lab reference range is like the people at the gym—it’s an average of the blood chemistry levels of people who are healthy.
 By comparing our values to these, we tend to notice how out of shape we can be.
-What often happens with patients who are symptomatic, is that they are within the standard laboratory reference ranges, but are outside the functional medicine reference ranges.
+Oftentimes symptomatic patients are within the standard laboratory reference ranges, but are outside the functional medicine reference ranges.

-In our office, we use functional medicine blood chemistry reference ranges.
+In our office, we use functional medicine lab reference ranges.
 We also refer to the standard laboratory reference ranges so that we can show our patients the difference between the two.
 Patients love seeing the black-and-white the difference.
 Just this morning I saw a patient whose main complaints were chronic fatigue and fibromyalgia.
 Her previous labs showed no problems.
 But when I ran a functional medicine blood chemistry panel on her, guess what?
-It showed that she was hypothyroid, and had marked inflammation!
+It showed that she was hypothyroid, and had lots of inflammation!
 No wonder she felt horrible!